tupui/soroban-pumpit/README.md

 ```

 Then we can transfer some funds on the contract which will be claimable.
 Let's
 use 100 XLM from our user `mando`.
-Note that the unit on Soroban is Stroops
+The unit on Soroban is Stroops
 which means `100 XLM = 1.10e9 Stroops`.
+As we are interacting with a contract,
-We also need a target for our pumping
+only integers are allowed.
+We also need a target for our pumping level,
-level, let's say 10L:
+let's say 10L, and we list some addresses which are allowed to claim
+the balance.
+In this case we only want `grogu` to be able to do so:

 ```bash
 soroban contract invoke \